BioDecode Usage Guide

 1. Download — BioDecode downloads ~400 MB of ClinVar variant data from NCBI (the National Center for Biotechnology Information)

-2. Build — It processes 8.6 million rows and builds a local SQLite database with 4.28 million variants.
-This takes about 60-90 seconds.
+2. Build — It processes the ClinVar source file and builds your local SQLite database.
+This typically takes about 60-90 seconds.

-3. Ready — Once complete, you'll see the file drop zone and the green "ClinVar DB ready" indicator in the header.
+3. Ready — Once complete, you'll see the file drop zone and the green "ClinVar database ready" indicator in the header.

 You'll see a progress log showing every step in real time.
 No manual intervention needed.

 All data stays on your machine.
-The ClinVar database is stored at ~/.biodecode/data/.
+The ClinVar database is stored in BioDecode's local app data on your device.
 Your genomic data is never uploaded anywhere.

 Once the database is ready, you can analyze your genome:

-1. Drag and drop your .vcf or .vcf.gz file onto the drop zone, or click Browse Files to select it.
+1. Drag and drop your genome file onto the drop zone, or click Browse Files to select it.

 2. Watch the progress — BioDecode parses your variants, matches them against ClinVar, and generates reports.
-For a typical whole genome (~4.7M variants), this takes about 30-60 seconds.
+Runtime depends on file type and size (whole-genome VCF files are typically the largest).

 3. View your report — The full HTML report appears directly in the app, with interactive tables linking to ClinVar and dbSNP.